-A well-written cover letter is like a relatively short, easy-to-read ad for yourself that is aimed at THEIR needs.
-If done right, a strong cover letter tells an employer what your resume might not be able to do all on its own – just how great a match you really are for their company.
+A successful cover letter is like a relatively short, easy-to-read ad for yourself that is aimed at THEIR needs.
+If done right, a cover letter shows an employer what your resume might not be able to do all on its own – just how great a match you are for their company.

-So now let’s talk about how to to write a good resume cover letter and what you should include in the three basic sections: the introduction, the section where you provide some key information about yourself (usually one or two paragraphs), and the closing.
+So let’s talk about how to to write a strong cover letter and what you should include in the three basic sections: the introduction, the section where you provide some key information about yourself (usually one or two paragraphs), and the closing.
 But there is more you need to know!

 A cover letter usually has a formal or semi-formal letter structure, meaning you have your name, address and contact info at the top (or as part of the closing).
 Then at the far left you have the date as well as the person’s name, title, company and address you’re sending it to.
 Then come the greeting, three main sections, and your closing.